-Instead of spending money and time applying chemicals to control insect pests in your garden, put those dollars towards plants that will attract insects to do the work for you.
+Instead of spending money and time applying chemicals to control insect pests in your garden, put those dollars toward plants that will attract insects to do the work for you.
 Including the right perennials, herbs and flowering annuals to create shelter and food sources for predatory insects at different life stages can make your garden a balanced and self-sufficient ecosystem.
-The following principles can be applied to ornamental gardens and especially vegetable gardens.
+The following principles can be applied to ornamental and vegetable gardens.

-Given a few seasons to fully develop and flourish, predatory insect populations will happily move into your garden habitat and munch those pesky slugs, caterpillars, aphids, mites and more.
+Given a few seasons to fully develop and flourish, predatory insect populations will happily move into your garden habitat and munch those pesky slugs, caterpillars, aphids, mites, and more.

 Who to invite, and who they’ll eat:

 aphid midge | aphids, thrips, spider mites, fungus gnats